-8. The business of the Association shall be conducted by a Committee elected at the Annual General Meeting, which shall consist of a Chairperson, Treasurer, Secretary, Communications Officer (the Officers) and not less than three other Committee Members.
+8. The business of the Association shall be conducted by a Committee which shall consist of a Chairperson, Treasurer, Secretary and Communications Officer (the Officers) and not less than three other Committee Members who shall be elected from the paid-up members of the Association.
 No more than one Officer shall be elected from each household.

-11. The Committee shall meet as necessary, but not less than four times per year.
+12. The Committee shall meet as necessary, but not less than four times per year.
+The quorum for Committee meetings shall be four members.
+The outcome of any vote shall be determined by a simple majority of those present, with the Chairperson having a casting vote in the event of a tie.
 Committee meetings shall be open to any member of the Association wishing to attend, who may speak but not vote.

 ANNUAL GENERAL MEETING:

-12. The Committee shall call an Annual General Meeting of the Association each year in the month of April.
-Not less than twenty eight days notice of the Annual General Meeting shall be given to all members; and to all those eligible for membership, together with a form of application for membership.
+13. The Committee shall call an Annual General Meeting of the Association each year in the month of April.
+Not less than twenty eight days notice of the Annual General Meeting shall be given to all members, and to all those eligible for membership, together with a form of application for membership.